BenQuigley/signmaker.dev/content/blog/lo-fi-pedals.md

 - and now the [TEFI Vintage Lab Malinconia](https://tefivintagelab.it/)

 Let's give each of these some brief discussion and a rating.
 The ratings will go on a scale from 1 to 4 in honor of Roger Ebert.
-I already gave the market prices, so I'm not going to think too much about price when reviewing these.
-(Although it's definitely a factor that I care and think a lot about!)
+Factors that I care about include beautifulness, composability with other effects / subtlety, return-on-investment with regard to price, and ROI with regard to amperage from my pedalboard.
+Let's go in the order in which I tried them.

 ## ZVEX Instant Lofi Junky